stripe/stripe-commercetools-connect-app/README.md

 - STRIPE_SECRET_KEY: Stripe authenticates your API requests using your account’s API keys
 - STRIPE_WEBHOOK_ID: Stripe unique identifier for the [Webhook Endpoints](https://docs.stripe.com/api/webhook_endpoints)
 - STRIPE_WEBHOOK_SIGNING_SECRET: Stripe Secret key to verify webhook signatures using the official libraries.
 This key is created in the [Stripe dashboard Webhook](https://docs.stripe.com/webhooks).

+### Considerations about the Webhook Endpoint
+Before installing the connector, it is necessary to create a Webhook Endpoint in Stripe (using a dummy URL).
+Once created, the ID and Signing Secret can be retrieved from the Stripe Console.
+This Webhook Endpoint will be updated during the post-deploy script after the connector has been deployed.
+It's important to set the correct values in the variables so the events are sent to the connector and can be accepted.